codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 The TTL-based retention mechanism is implemented as a Cron job, and deletes data from the `workflowprocesses` collection.
 Build logs are not deleted.

 >**IMPORTANT**:
   > * For existing environments, for the retention mechanism to work, you must first drop the index in MongoDB.
-This requires a maintenance window that depends on the number of builds to be deleted, approximately three hours per node.
+This requires a maintenance window that depends on the number of builds to be deleted, approximately three hours per MongoDB node.
-  * If you have more than one `cf-api`, you must update the configuration for all of them.
+  >* If you have more than one `cf-api`, you must update the configuration for all of them.

 {: .table .table-bordered .table-hover}
 | Env Variable   | Description             | Default                |